-6. You remember those days when the Australian military would come practice landing their massive planes at the airport, and you couldn't hear your teacher over the noise.
+6. You remember those days when the Australian military practiced landing their massive planes at the airport, and you couldn't hear your teacher over the noise.

 7. Cooperation Day was the awkward stepsister of Sports Day, and everyone dreaded it each year.